 Your healthcare provider can help you to assess the benefits and risks of vaccination.
 For more information go to

 COVID-19 vaccination – Shared decision making guide for women who are pregnant, breastfeeding or planning a pregnancy.

 For information about COVID-19 vaccines go to

 COVID-19 vaccination: information for the NSW community.
 If you have concerns, you should discuss these with your GP or maternity care provider.

-As this is a new virus, we are still learning how it may affect you and your baby.
+We are still learning how the COVID-19 virus may affect you and your baby.
 Our current understanding is based on women who get the virus late in their pregnancy.
-There is no information yet about women who may have had an infection in early pregnancy.
+We are continuing to monitor information as it becomes available to help us understand how women who have had an infection in early pregnancy are affected.
 We expect that most pregnant women who get the virus will experience cold and flu like symptoms.

 It is important to protect yourself and your baby.
 The NSW Government website has information on how to protect yourself and others.

-There is a lot more we need to understand about COVID-19, but to date it seems there is no evidence of harm to babies of women who have suspected or confirmed COVID-19 in pregnancy.
+There is a lot more we need to understand about COVID-19, but to date there is no evidence of harm to babies born to women who are suspected or confirmed to have COVID-19 in pregnancy.

 Our high-quality maternity and newborn services continue to be provided, including routine antenatal investigations, ultrasounds, maternal and fetal assessments and birth care.

 To keep you, your baby and the staff looking after you safe, hospitals may have changed the way care is provided including: